aleczhang2027/L-LMs/README.md

 Each notebook is self-contained and includes all preprocessing, training, and evaluation steps.
 Just place the corresponding data file in `data/` and run the notebook cell by cell.

+> **Note:** The results for videogame_sentiment_final.ipynb are not directly visible in github, downloading the .ipynb should reveal the code and outputs.

 ---

 ## Model Architecture